Pussy Riot’s Tolokonnikova: ‘Russia wants me poisoned, dead, or in jail’

 “Join our movement against the most dangerous living dictator on the planet,” reads the caption accompanying the three-minute clip.

-A co-founder of Pussy Riot, the Russian feminist protest art collective formed in 2011, she was reportedly accused by Moscow of “insulting the religious feelings of believers”.
+A member of Pussy Riot, the Russian feminist protest art collective formed in 2011, she was reportedly accused by Moscow of “insulting the religious feelings of believers”.

 She has recently spent much of her time focused on the conflict in Ukraine, raising nearly $7m for Ukrainian war efforts through her cryptocurrency UkraineDAO.